top of page

 These colours are naturally occurring in the Eurasier breed, but are considered disqualifying faults and not eligible for show or breeding.
 These are modifying genes that can occur on any of the base A-locus colour varieties.

 Recessive white is the same gene found in the Samoyed.
-These dogs generally appear to be white in colour, but may have varying amounts of "biscuit" or cream shading, causing some to believe their white dog is cream.
-However recessive white can be confirmed by a lack of black pigment, particularly white whiskers, and often a flesh coloured nose.
+These dogs generally appear to be white in colour, but may have varying amounts of "biscuit" or cream shading.
+Recessive white can be confirmed by a lack of black pigment, particularly white whiskers, and often a flesh coloured nose.

 White spotting can range from asymmetrical white markings on the chest, chin and paws to a true pinto, with half or more of the coat being white.